ExamV1/Sandhurst-Military-Academy-Script/README.md

 -----

-Debug info: displays some information about the game and yourself, also slowmation if you hold the minus key.
+Debug info: displays some information about the game and yourself, also slow motion if you hold the minus key.

 ![image](https://user-images.githubusercontent.com/87576045/225999761-898ba658-d3c6-44c6-b522-8079ab3ce594.png)
-it can show different information depending on executor
+it can show different information depending on the executor

-Toggle UI: allows you have key to open and close the GUI
+Toggle UI: allows you to have key to open and close the GUI

-Infinite yield: I would reccomend using this, but be sure to enable to anti cheat bypass. you can use many things such as fly.
+Infinite yield: I would recommend using this, but be sure to enable anti cheat bypass. you can use many things such as fly.

-Unhide chat: it will show the chat in the top left corner instead of having to be next to the player to see there message, and you can see commands being said in the chat by admins.
+Unhide chat: it will show the chat in the top left corner instead of having to be next to the player to see their message, and you can see commands being said in the chat by admins.

-Rainbow World: jsut a random feature that makes the world rainbow coloured
+Rainbow World: just a random feature that makes the world rainbow colored